How much money should you save?

 Like do you save at all?

-Meaningfully, it says that when you save, you "forgo the consumption of income" and deposit the money for later use.
+It says that when you save, you "forgo the consumption of income" and deposit the money for later use.

 What are the goals in saving money?